Psomi Spitiko

 After a minute or so, look at the bottom of the bowl.
 If there is unincorporated dough, you need to add more flour; measure out another 1/2 cup but only add a little of it - depending on how your dough looks perhaps between 1 Tbsp and 1/4 cup.
 Let it continue to run another minute and check again.
 Repeat until all the dough is incorporated.

-ready.
+When the five minute timer goes off, feel the dough to see if it's ready.
 Well-kneaded dough is smooth and elastic, there should be nothing loose on the sides of the bowl (a scrape of wet clinging to the side is okay) and the bottom of your bowl should be clean.
 If the bowl looks good, but the dough on the hook feels sticky to the touch, add a little bit more flour and turn it back on for 3-5 minutes.

 After kneading, your dough should come off the dough hook easily.